Turbulence in Earth's core generates large topographic torques on the mantle: Introduction

+We ensure that the topographic amplitude is less than the topographic width in all of our simulations so that these two mechanisms can be distinguished, although we emphasize that the exact relation (equation \ref{e:top_torque}) is used to calculate the torques.
+Details on the topographic parameters are reported in the Methods (Table \ref{t:bump_geo}).

+We are unaware of any previous studies that have conclusively demonstrated the existence of either scaling in a fully self-consistent convection-driven flow.

-We address the problem of core mantle topographic coupling by employing direct numerical simulations of convection in a rotating spherical shell in which a single topographic bump with Gaussian profile protrudes into the core; a schematic of the domain is shown in Figure \ref{f:topo} .
+We address the problem of core mantle topographic coupling by employing direct numerical simulations of hydrodynamic convection in a rotating spherical shell in which a single topographic bump with Gaussian profile protrudes into the core; a schematic of the domain is shown in Supplementary Fig. \ref{f:topo}.
 This choice of topography is made both for simplicity, and to ensure a rich interaction between core flows and the mantle given that a Gaussian profile is characterized by a broad spectrum of wavelengths.
-In the absence of topography, the dynamics of the convection are controlled by the non-dimensional Rayleigh, Ekman, and Prandtl numbers, defined by $Ra = g \alpha \Delta T d^3/\nu \kappa$, $Ek = \nu/(\Omega d^2)$, and $Pr = \nu/\kappa$, respectively.
+In the absence of topography, the dynamics of the convection is controlled by the non-dimensional Rayleigh, Ekman, and Prandtl numbers, defined by $Ra = g \alpha \Delta T d^3/\nu \kappa$, $Ek = \nu/(\Omega d^2)$, and $Pr = \nu/\kappa$, respectively.
 These first two parameters determine the relative influence of the buoyancy and Coriolis forces in the system, whereas the Prandtl number determines the ratio of the thermal diffusion time to the viscous diffusion time.
 For simplicity we set $Pr=1$ in all simulations.
-The outer core is thought to be turbulent and yet strongly constrained by rotation; in this regime $Ek \rightarrow 0$ and the parameter $\Rat = Ek^{4/3} Ra$ plays the critical role \citep[e.g.][]{kJ12}.
-Because of computational limitations, numerical simulations cannot employ the same non-dimensional parameters of the core.
-Rather, as is common practice \citep[e.g.][]{uC10}, our goal is to vary these parameters systematically to identify the appropriate asymptotic regime such that our findings can be extrapolated to core conditions.
-For the topographic bump, we fix the location and width, and vary the amplitude, $\ep$.
-Thus, three non-dimensional control parameters are varied in this investigation.
+We refer the reader to the Methods for a complete description of the mathematical system, but note that $d$ is the dimensional depth of the outer core ($\sim 2260$ km).

+An important output parameter is the Reynolds number, $Re = U d/\nu$, where $U$ is a typical flow speed.
+The outer core is thought to be turbulent ($Re\gg1$) and yet strongly constrained by rotation so that $Ek $ and the Rossby number, $Ro = EkRe,$ are much less than unity.
+We refer to this regime as rapidly rotating and note that the parameter $\Rat = Ek^{4/3} Ra$ controls the convective state \citep[e.g.][]{sC61,kJ12}.
+In the limit of rapid rotation, the critical Rayleigh number scales as $Ek^{-4/3};$ this implies that $Ra$ must be at least this large to generate convection.
+It then becomes convenient to characterize the convective dynamics in terms $\Rat,$ which is an order one quantity in the limit of vanishing $Ek$.